 |Available Programs||Full-Time, Part-Time|

-Thinkful has six different courses.
+Thinkful has six different coding bootcamps.
 You can study to become a data scientist, data analyst, software engineer, digital marketer, UI/UX designer, or technical project manager.
 Several Thinkful courses include a full-time and part-time option.
 You can view the Thinkful course catalog online and get a syllabus by entering your email address on the Thinkful website.

 If you want to become a web designer, you should try out this Thinkful UX bootcamp.
 Like the other Thinkful programs, it has a curriculum that you can complete either part-time or full-time.
 This course teaches you how to use Figma, Sketch, and Webflow.
 UX design at Thinkful is about understanding the nuances of UX and UI design and thinking like a design expert.

 Thinkful’s project management course teaches students how to make product roadmaps for companies, taking them from planning to launch.
 With a specific focus on creating budgets, developing unified strategies, allocating resources, and motivating others, Thinkful’s product management curriculum helps you build your leadership skills and learn specialized tools.
+This course is the reason we included Thinkful on our list of the best project management bootcamps.

 The part-time data science program is fully online and takes six months to complete.
 Data science at Thinkful is taught with an emphasis on the two major forms of machine learning, supervised and unsupervised.
 After mastering the fundamentals of data modeling, students choose a special topic, like deep learning or big data, to study in greater detail.